 We are proud to be training well-qualified, field-tested students and graduates for externships, residencies, clerkships, and post-graduate positions in a wide variety of practice areas, industries, and geographic markets.
 In turn, we are excited that our students and alumni have the opportunity to work with and learn from outstanding practitioners across traditional legal fields, as well as business, the health industry, and public service.

 Mitchell Hamline follows the NALP guidelines for law placement and recruitment process and encourages employers to do the same.

-There are a number of ways we support your hiring needs:
+There are a number of ways we aim to connect you with our students and support your hiring needs:

 After creating an account in Symplicity, our career and professional development database, you can post job openings, free of charge, for as long as the position remains open.

-Mitchell Hamline’s Legal Residencies are culminating work experiences that bridge students from law school to legal practice and the professional legal community.
+- Legal residencies are intended to be culminating work experiences that bridge students from law school to legal practice and the professional legal community and are available to students in their third or fourth years to secure semester-long, full-time, on-site placements working under the supervision of practicing attorneys.
 Students are placed inside of law firms, businesses, government offices, courthouses, and non-profit organizations where they put into practice all that they have learned throughout law school and gain a deeper understanding of the role of lawyers in our society and legal system.

-If you are interested in establishing a legal residency opportunity for a Mitchell Hamline student at your law firm, office or business, please contact Mitchell Hamline’s Dean of Career and Professional Development Leanne Fuith at email@example.com.
+If you are interested in hosting an extern or establishing a legal residency opportunity for a Mitchell Hamline student at your law firm, office, or business, please contact Mitchell Hamline’s Externship Director, Professor Denise Roy at email@example.com.

-To help prepare students for their legal careers, we welcome employers’ participation in mock interviews, attorney mentor program, job shadow program or informational program panelists.
-To volunteer, contact us at: email@example.com or 651-290-6326.
+To help prepare students for their legal careers, we welcome employers’ participation in mock interviews, job shadow opportunities, or informational programs and speaking opportunities on and off campus.
+To volunteer, contact us at email@example.com or 651-290-6326.